Diogo-Paulico/dare_delta-crdts/README.md

 * Delta Enable-Wins Flag (EWFlag)
 * Delta Multi-Value Registry (MVRegistry)

-Also implemented in this repository are the Dor, DotSet and DotFun necessary for causal 𝛿-CRDTs
+Also implemented in this repository are the Dot, DotSet and DotFun necessary for causal 𝛿-CRDTs

 The specification of these CRDTs can be found in the [Delta State Replicated Data Types paper](https://doi.org/10.48550/arXiv.1603.01529).